“There's only one beer left.”

 Heartstring Elixir: A more potent healing potion.
 It can heal deep slashes, stabs, 2nd degree burns when drunk by the user.
 However, one requires a steady heartbeat and to be away from danger to use it properly (it can only be used out of combat).
 The effects of the elixir have an effect of lethargy on the user, making them unfit to enter combat (for 30 (OOC) minutes).

-Night’s Grasp: A poison that, when ingested or within the bloodstream, this item results in the individual becoming steadily increased with paranoia [2 turns to get full effect][1 time per combat encounter].
-If the poison is digested, this can cause the individual to be affected with fatigue, migraines and severe uneasiness.
+Night’s Grasp: A poison that, when ingested or within the bloodstream, results in the individual becoming steadily more paranoid [2 turns to get full effect][1 time per combat encounter].
+If the poison is digested, this can cause the individual to be affected with fatigue, migraines, and severe uneasiness.
 It can be diluted with water or herbal ointments that ease the stomach to gradually rid of the effects.

 Breath of Storms: One-time thunderous shout (15 ft. cone-range).
 Deafens and knocks enemies back.
 Cooldown: once per combat.
-Your vocal cords are overworked by the potion, making your voice barely usable for the next hour, preventing effective use of shouting, talking, or persuasion.
+Your vocal cords are overworked by the potion, making your voice barely usable for the next hour and preventing effective shouting, talking, or persuasion.

 Tier 3 (Expert Artificer+ Only)

 A higher tier of potions, more refined & powerful.
-Only Grounded Artificers can make these, and only the one who made it can use it.
+Only Expert Artificers can make these, and only the one who made it can use it.